 Your incredible support has enabled WaterAid to reach millions of people in some of the most hard to reach communities in the world.
 Installing taps and toilets is essential, but we need to do so much more to reach everyone, everywhere.
 Clean water, decent toilets and good hygiene change everything.
 Together we can get there within a generation.

 In 1981, a visionary group of water industry leaders including Anglian Water, responded to the UN’s call for action to do something about the world water crisis.

 Since then the UK water industry has remained at the heart of WaterAid, helping to make clean water, decent toilets and good hygiene normal for everyone, everywhere.

-Between us, we have the commitment, experience, resourcefulness and connections to change millions more lives – until everyone everywhere has what so many of us take for granted.
+Between us, we have the commitment, experience, resourcefulness and connections to change millions of more lives – until everyone everywhere has what so many of us take for granted.
 Together we can do it.